Rubén Blades Biography

 Beyond his artistic success, Blades has always had an eye for political activism.
 In 1994 he formed a political party, Movimiento Papa Egoró (“Mother Earth” in the indigenous Embera language), and ran for president of his native Panama.

-He holds degrees in law from the University of Panama and Harvard Law School.
-He has received an Honorary Doctorate degree from the Berklee College of Music, and was named U.N.
-World Ambassador Against Racism in 2000.
-The Loeb Music Library at Harvard University recently formed The Rubén Blades Archives with the purpose of collecting his work and papers.
+The Loeb Music Library at Harvard University formed The Rubén Blades Archives in 2009 with the purpose of collecting his work and papers.

 He believes that your actions should match your words, and that public service is a duty.